collinstommy/tc-blog/content/blog/your-code-should-tell-a-story/index.md

 }
 ```

+**Good:**
 Assigning new variables to store the results of a statement allows readers of your code to get on with the story.
-A reader of your code is trying to find the piece they are concerned with.
+A reader of your code is trying to find the piece that they are concerned with.
 Help them follow the story so they can fix the bug or add that piece of functionality.
 This story will have co-authors.

-**Good:**
 ```js
 const user = getStduentResults(4309394);
 const userPassedCourse = user.result < 40 || user.attendance < 50;